Azure/bacc/README.md

 * [`images.jsonc`](./config/images.jsonc) defines the default OS images to use for the pools.
 The default configuration defines the default images for the a version of Windows Server and Ubuntu Server.
 You can customize these as needed.

+## CLI

+One the deployment is complete, one can use the Azure Portal or Azure CLI to interact with the resources to do various tasks like resizing batch pools, submitting jobs etc.

+You can also use CLI tool developed specifically for this project to make it easier to work with the deployment and included demos.
+The tool also demonstrate how one can develop such tools to make it easy for non-expert users to interact with your specific deployments to perform common tasks with ease.

+Installation instructions and usage is documented [here](./cli/README.md).

 ## Demos / Applications

 Once the deployment is complete, you can try various demos and applications.
 These demonstrate how the batch account together with